osvaldsoza/builder-api/README.md

 # Project Summary
 Technical assessment of the ``Builder`` company for backend developer.
-To implement a Rest API to select, register, update and delete a ``Customer``.
+To implement a Rest API to select, register, update and delete a resource.

 ## ✔️ Technologies used
 * ``SpringBoot``